dilipsundarraj1/Java-Course-Training/java-oops/README.md

 -   The car instance which speed method it needs to call during run time.
 -   This is called run time polymorphism.
 -   The method invocation is resolved at run time.
--   Dont confuse this one with overriding.
+-   Don't confuse this one with overriding.

 ```aidl
 package com.learnJava.polymorphism;